-Good attendance is promoted in Loreto Balbriggan through a culture of high expectations, encouraging each student to take responsibility for her own learning and achieve her full potential through regular presence in class.
-To create an environment which encourages excellent attendance.
-A core part of our Statement of Strategy is to raise awareness about the importance of attendance for a student's learning and school success and to communicate high expectations for attendance.
+Good attendance is promoted in Loreto Balbriggan by a culture of high expectations, encouraging each student to take responsibility for her own learning and achieve her full potential.
+A core part of our Statement of Strategy is to raise awareness about the importance of attendance for a student's learning and school success, and to communicate high expectations for attendance.
 These expectations are shared by the Board of Management, the school management, staff and parents.
 They form part of the overall school climate (ethos and culture) and are clearly communicated to students.
 It is our duty to consistently strive to achieve a goal of 100% attendance for all children.
 Every opportunity will be used to convey to pupils and their parents or guardians the importance of regular and punctual attendance